 - Reviews of drug regimens

 - Providing hip protectors

-If one of your loved ones had a serious fall and was consequently injured in a nursing home, it is important to investigate the reason for the fall.
-If the facility or its employees are responsible, you might want to contact a lawyer to see if your loved one can be compensated for medical care plus pain and suffering from the injury.
+If your loved one had a serious fall and was consequently injured in a nursing home, it is important to investigate the reason for the fall.
+If the facility or its employees are responsible, contact our personal injury lawyers today to understand your rights and if your loved one can be compensated for their injuries.

-The Las Vegas nursing home abuse attorneys at Bertoldo, Baker, Carter & Smith represent nursing home residents and families in the Las Vegas area.
-To find out if and how we can help you, contact us today at 702-228-2600.
+Our Las Vegas nursing home abuse attorneys at Bertoldo, Baker, Carter & Smith represent nursing home residents and families throughout Nevada.